How to beat expat loneliness

 Create a routine

-By joining a local class or your nearest gym, this will help to support your routine and give some structure to your week.
+Joining a local class or your nearest gym will help to support your routine and give some structure to your week.

 Make friends and network

 Leaving your trusted circle of friends back home can be tough, but that doesn't mean you can't make new friends in your host country.
 Apps such as Meetup are great for finding like-minded individuals who share the same interests as you.
 Expat service providers, such as Expat.com and Internations, also regularly host both in-person and online events for their members.

 At work, take advantage of any invites to network with your new colleagues.

 Indulge your hobbies